dfed/awesome-ios/README.md

 **[back to top](#contributing-and-collaborating)**

 ### Other Testing
-- [ETTrace](https://github.com/EmergeTools/ETTrace) - Locally measure performance of your app, without Xcode or Instruments.
-- [NaughtyKeyboard](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
-This is a keyboard to help you test your app from your iOS device.
-- [Fakery](https://github.com/vadymmarkov/Fakery) - Swift fake data generator.
-- [DVR](https://github.com/venmo/DVR) - Network testing for Swift.
-- [Cuckoo](https://github.com/Brightify/Cuckoo) - First boilerplate-free mocking framework for Swift.
-- [Vinyl](https://github.com/Velhotes/Vinyl) - Network testing à la VCR in Swift.
-- [Mockit](https://github.com/sabirvirtuoso/Mockit) - A simple mocking framework for Swift, inspired by the famous Mockito for Java.
-- [Cribble](https://github.com/maxsokolov/Cribble) - Swifty tool for visual testing iPhone and iPad apps.
-- [second_curtain](https://github.com/ashfurrow/second_curtain) - Upload failing iOS snapshot tests cases to S3.
-- [trainer](https://github.com/fastlane-community/trainer) - Convert xcodebuild plist files to JUnit reports.
+- [AcceptanceMark](https://github.com/bizz84/AcceptanceMark) Tool to auto-generate Xcode tests classes from Markdown tables.
 - [Buildasaur](https://github.com/buildasaurs/Buildasaur) - Automatic testing of your Pull Requests on GitHub and BitBucket using Xcode Server.
 Keep your team productive and safe.
 Get up and running in minutes.
+- [Cribble](https://github.com/maxsokolov/Cribble) - Swifty tool for visual testing iPhone and iPad apps.
+- [Cuckoo](https://github.com/Brightify/Cuckoo) - First boilerplate-free mocking framework for Swift.
+- [DVR](https://github.com/venmo/DVR) - Network testing for Swift.
+- [DataFixture](https://github.com/andreadelfante/DataFixture) - Creation of data model easily, with no headache.
+- [ETTrace](https://github.com/EmergeTools/ETTrace) - Locally measure performance of your app, without Xcode or Instruments.
+- [Fakery](https://github.com/vadymmarkov/Fakery) - Swift fake data generator.
 - [Kakapo](https://github.com/devlucky/Kakapo) - Dynamically Mock server behaviors and responses in Swift.
-- [AcceptanceMark](https://github.com/bizz84/AcceptanceMark) Tool to auto-generate Xcode tests classes from Markdown tables.
 - [MetovaTestKit](https://github.com/metova/MetovaTestKit) - A collection of testing utilities to turn crashing test suites into failing test suites.
 - [MirrorDiffKit](https://github.com/Kuniwak/MirrorDiffKit) - Pretty diff between any structs or classes.
+- [Mockingbird](https://github.com/Farfetch/mockingbird) - Simplify software testing, by easily mocking any system using HTTP/HTTPS, allowing a team to test and develop against a service that is not complete, unstable or just to reproduce planned cases.
+- [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease in Swift.
+- [Mockit](https://github.com/sabirvirtuoso/Mockit) - A simple mocking framework for Swift, inspired by the famous Mockito for Java.
+- [NaughtyKeyboard](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
+This is a keyboard to help you test your app from your iOS device.
+- [OCMock](https://ocmock.org/) - Mock objects for Objective-C.
+- [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture.
 - [SnappyTestCase](https://github.com/tooploox/SnappyTestCase) - iOS Simulator type agnostic snapshot testing, built on top of the FBSnapshotTestCase.
+- [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) - Delightful Swift snapshot testing.
+- [Vinyl](https://github.com/Velhotes/Vinyl) - Network testing à la VCR in Swift.
 - [XCTestExtensions](https://github.com/shindyu/XCTestExtensions) - XCTestExtensions is a Swift extension that provides convenient assertions for writing Unit Test.
-- [OCMock](https://ocmock.org/) - Mock objects for Objective-C.
-- [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease in Swift.
-- [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture.
 - [iOS Snapshot Test Case](https://github.com/uber/ios-snapshot-test-case) — Snapshot test your UIViews and CALayers on iOS and tvOS.
-- [DataFixture](https://github.com/andreadelfante/DataFixture) - Creation of data model easily, with no headache.
+- [second_curtain](https://github.com/ashfurrow/second_curtain) - Upload failing iOS snapshot tests cases to S3.
-- [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) - Delightful Swift snapshot testing.
+- [swift-testing-expectation](https://github.com/dfed/swift-testing-expectation) - Create an asynchronous expectation in Swift Testing.
-- [Mockingbird](https://github.com/Farfetch/mockingbird) - Simplify software testing, by easily mocking any system using HTTP/HTTPS, allowing a team to test and develop against a service that is not complete, unstable or just to reproduce planned cases.
+- [trainer](https://github.com/fastlane-community/trainer) - Convert xcodebuild plist files to JUnit reports.

 **[back to top](#contributing-and-collaborating)**